 What are cannabis terpenes?

-Simply put, cannabis terpenes are the organic compounds found in cannabis plants that create the unique plant smell and flavor.
+Simply put, cannabis terpenes are the organic compounds found naturally in cannabis plants that create the unique plant smell and flavor.

 Terpenes are aromatic components that can be naturally found in many plants and foods, where they also have the same effect.
 Regardless of whether you’re smoking cannabis flowers, dab concentrate, or using a vape, terpene molecules are still responsible for the way it smells and tastes.